petrpavlu/book/README.md

 2. Access `index.php?install` from a web browser and click the _Install_ button.
    This step initializes the SQLite database.

-3. Optional: Protect access to the page with HTTP basic authentication:
+3. Optional: Protect access to the page with [HTTP basic authentication][HTTPBasicAuth]:

-   Note: These steps are tailored for the Apache HTTP Server.
+   Note: These steps are tailored for the [Apache HTTP Server][ApacheHTTPD].

     1. Create a user and set the password: